Join the Citizens' Oversight Committee (COC)

-The Pasadena Unified School District (PUSD) Board of Education seeks applicants to fill vacant seats on the Measure TT Citizens Oversight Committee.
-The volunteer committee is responsible for monitoring project management and expenditures for the $350 million local school bond passed by voters in November 2008.
+The Pasadena Unified School District (PUSD) Board of Education sought applicants to fill vacant seats on the Citizens Oversight Committee for Measure O and Measure TT.

-Applications must be submitted on or before March 31, 2020.
+Applications were closed at 4:30 PM on May 31, 2021.
 Please click HERE for more Information/Application.

 As part of its oversight function, the Committee reviews expenditures proposed by the Facilities Department, makes recommendations to the Board for their approval or disapproval, monitors the progress of construction projects, reviews the annual independent financial and performance audits, submits an annual report to the Board, and makes such other reports and recommendations to the Board as the Committee considers necessary or appropriate.